lineil28/AL_MumbleCore/README.md

 # TEAM MumbleCore
 # Abdullah Faruque, Neil Lin, Russell Goychayev

-README.md displaying
-TNPG
-roster
-Section with heading “ALTester” containing clear summary of its operating algorithm.
-Section with heading “OrderedArrayList” containing bulleted list of methods offered, and how each does its job.

 ## ALTester
 * <code>sorted(ArrayList<Integer> arr)</code> takes an ArrayList, and returns <code>true</code> when it is sorted, and <code>false</code> if it is not sorted.
 It does so by checking if an element is less than its proceeding element.
 * The main method in ALTester has all of our testcases, including those for <code>OrderedArrayList</code>.